thetruetruth/c2/content/privacy.md

 We may disclose your Personal Data to: legal and regulatory authorities; our external advisors; our Processors; any party as necessary in connection with legal proceedings; any party as necessary for investigating, detecting or preventing criminal offences; any purchaser of our business; and any third party providers of advertising, plugins or content used on our Sites or our Apps.

-We may disclose your Personal Data to other entities within the MyInformasi group, for legitimate business purposes (including operating our Sites and our Apps, and providing services to you), in accordance with applicable law.
+We may disclose your Personal Data to other entities within the 2R2 group, for legitimate business purposes (including operating our Sites and our Apps, and providing services to you), in accordance with applicable law.
 In addition, we may disclose your Personal Data to:

 - legal and regulatory authorities, upon request, or for the purposes of reporting any actual or suspected breach of applicable law or regulation;
-- accountants, auditors, lawyers and other outside professional advisors to MyInformasi, subject to binding contractual obligations of confidentiality;
+- accountants, auditors, lawyers and other outside professional advisors to 2R2, subject to binding contractual obligations of confidentiality;
 - third party Processors (such as payment services providers; shipping companies; etc.), located anywhere in the world, subject to the requirements noted below in this Section (H);
 - any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defence of legal rights;
 - any relevant party for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including safeguarding against and the prevention of threats to public security;